All the information you need to know on stapled booklets, also known as saddle-stitched. Complete with a healthy dose of diagrams!

 A saddle-stitched or stapled booklet is a booklet of up to about 64 printed pages (32 leaves), which are bound in the centre using two staples.
 This is usually the most economical method of binding a booklet.

 The number of pages in a saddle-stitched booklet has to be a multiple of four.
 This is because one sheet of paper has two sides.
+Consider this as two pages.
 Once folded in half, that then means that it has created four pages – two on the inside and two on the outside.
-In a stapled booklet, the other half of the folded sheet is located elsewhere in the booklet so that also needs to be considered.

 To create a saddle-stitched booklet, multiple sheets of paper are folded in half, laid across a “saddle” then stapled together along the spine with two wire staples, to make the “stitches”.

 The top, bottom, and outer edge are then back-trimmed for a nice, neat finish.